ru4ls/ComfyUI_Wan/README.md

 - `API_ENDPOINT_POST_II2V`: For image-to-video with first/last frames (II2V)
 - `API_ENDPOINT_POST_T2I`: For text-to-image generation (T2I)
 - `API_ENDPOINT_GET`: For task result polling (shared across all nodes)

+With the new region selection feature, these endpoints are automatically selected based on the region parameter chosen in each node, eliminating the need to manually modify the code.

 ## Available Nodes